rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 "The principal additional music, contained in 72 pages, may be had, half bound, with or without the rules, price four shillings and ninepence"--Pref.
-18 A complete list of required notes may be found in the Index under “Required notes.”
+18 A complete list of required notes may be found in the Index under "Required notes."
 AREA 7.
 NOTE
 Descriptive Cataloging of Rare Materials (Books) 129 7A4.3.
 Formal notes.
 Use formal notes employing an invariable introductory